Temporary Foreign Worker Web Service

 - Agricultural Stream

-At the present time, the Web Service is not available to employers applying for an LMO under the Federal Skilled Trades Program, the Federal Skilled Worker Program and the Live-in Caregiver Program.
+At the present time, the Web Service is not available to employers applying for an LMIA under the Federal Skilled Trades Program, the Federal Skilled Worker Program and the Live-in Caregiver Program.

 Advantages of the Web Service